Browser extensions assessment

 A browser extension is a small software application that adds functionality to a web browser.
 Visibility into the browser extensions installed can help you ensure the safe usage of extensions in your organization.

 The Browser extensions page displays a list of the browser extensions installed across different browsers in your organization.
 For each installed extension, you can see the devices it's installed on and if it's turned on or off on these devices.
-The information available will not only help you learn about the installed extensions, but it can help you make decisions on how you would like to manage the extensions.
+You can also filter the view by users to see which browser extensions they're using on which device.
+The information available will not only help you learn about the installed extensions, but it can help you make decisions on how you want to manage the extensions.

 View your browser extensions